Professor Alexandra Wilson

 Follow Barbara on Twitter: @BarbaraEichner

-Barbara regularly participates in live broadcasts from the Royal Opera House for BBC Opera on 3 and has contributed to online opera guides such as Wagner: Making a National Hero.
-She writes programme notes for the orchestras and choruses of the Bavarian Radio and gives pre-concert talks, e.g. for the BBC Proms Extra series in 2016.
+Barbara regularly participates in broadcasts from the Royal Opera House for BBC Opera on 3, most recently Tannhäuser, Die Meistersinger von Nürnberg and Lohengrin.
+She has contributed to online opera guides such as Wagner: Making a National Hero and writes programme notes for the orchestras and choruses of the Bavarian Radio.
+Barbara also regularly speaks at outreach events, such as the ‘Insight’ events of Garsington Opera (on Verdi’s Falstaff) and the Royal Opera House (on Wagner’s Ring), and gives pre-concert talks, e.g. for the BBC Proms Extra series in 2016.

 Dr Katharine Craik

 Follow Katharine on Twitter: @kcraik1

 Dr Katharine Craik is a Reader in Early Modern Literature (1550-1700) in the Department of English and Modern Languages at Oxford Brookes, and a librettist.
 Her current opera project, Watching, a collaboration with composer Dee Isaacs (University of Edinburgh), is an exploration of the history of sleep funded by an Arts Award from the Wellcome Trust.
 Previous works include The Quicken Tree (2011), also with Dee Isaacs; and works for Glyndebourne Education and ENO Baylis written in collaboration with composer David Knotts.